antgroz/bigint-buffer-unsafe/README.md

 specialized, generic, safe, unsafe, and other types of high-level interfaces for conversion between BigInt and Buffer.
-To see examples of high-level functions that can be constructed from this package, see the [examples](./examples) directory.
+To see examples of high-level functions that can be constructed from this package, see the [examples] directory.
 Currently, it contains functions that account for automatic memory allocation, treatment of endianness, order of 8-byte words, preservation of a BigInt sign, truncation of bytes not fitting into 8-byte words, and argument validation.

+[examples]: ./examples/
 [node-gyp]: https://github.com/nodejs/node-gyp